EpilepsySkip to the navigation

 - Special diets.
 For example, the ketogenic diet is a diet that tries to force the body to use more fat for energy (instead of sugar) by severely limiting carbohydrates—such as bread, pasta, fruits, and vegetables—and total calories.

 - Nerve stimulation.
-For example, vagus nerve stimulation sends weak electrical signals to the vagus nerve in your neck, which in turn sends the signals to your brain at regular intervals to reduce seizures.
+One device, a vagus nerve stimulator, sends weak electrical signals to the vagus nerve in your neck, which in turn sends the signals to your brain at regular intervals to reduce seizures.
+Another device, a responsive neurostimulation system, is implanted in your skull.
+It senses when a seizure may be starting and sends a weak signal to prevent the seizure.

 Other Places To Get Help